 TEU container

-So-called ‘containerisation’ was introduced in the 1960’s and the number of containers transported increased exponentially over the past 50 years and was multiplied by a factor 10 in the last 20 years.
-It is viewed as a major evolution in transportation of goods.
-Around 700 million container movements are recorded yearly in the world’s ports of over 100 countries involved in seaborne trade.
+So-called ‘containerisation’ was introduced in the 1960s and the number of containers transported has increased exponentially over the past 50 years; it has multiplied by a factor of 10 in the last 20 years.
+It is viewed as a major development in the transportation of goods.
+Around 700 million container movements are recorded yearly in the world’s ports involved in seaborne trade, in over 100 countries.

-The standard intermodal container is designated as twenty feet long (6.1 m) and 8 feet (2.44 m) wide and ‘TEU’ stands for ‘Twenty-foot Equivalent Unit’.
-Additionally, there is a standard container with the same width but a doubled length of forty feet called a 40-foot container which has found wider acceptance, as it can be pulled by semi-trailer truck.
-Some containers may reach 48 ft and even 53 ft (in the USA).
-The height is 8 ft 6 inch (2.59 m).
-More sizes have been gradually introduced, but they were designed to fit each other when stacking.
+The standard intermodal container is twenty feet long (6.1 m) and 8 feet (2.44 m) wide, and ‘TEU’ stands for ‘Twenty-foot Equivalent Unit’.
+There is also a standard container with the same width but a doubled length of forty feet called a 40-foot container, which has found wider acceptance since it can be pulled by semi-trailer truck.
+Some containers may reach 48 ft and even 53 ft long (in the USA).
+Their height is 8 ft 6 inch (2.59 m).
+More sizes have been gradually introduced, but they were designed to fit each other during stacking.

-As a volume, one TEU is around 33 m3 and the total weight may not exceed 30 tons, including a tare of around 2 tons.
+In terms of volume, one TEU is around 33 m3 and the total weight may not exceed 30 tons, including a tare of around 2 tons.